oljees/RepData_PeerAssessment1/PA1_template.md

 ```

 The dataset contains 3 variables

-. steps: Number of steps taking in a 5-minute interval (missing values are coded as NA)
+- **steps:** Number of steps taking in a 5-minute interval (missing values are coded as NA)
-. date: The date on which the measurement was taken in YYYY-MM-DD format
+- **date:** The date on which the measurement was taken in YYYY-MM-DD format
-. interval: Identifier for the 5-minute interval in which measurement was taken
+- **interval:** Identifier for the 5-minute interval in which measurement was taken

 and is stored in a comma-separated-value (CSV) file with a total of 17,568 observations.